NicholasSynovic/nlp/nlp/hw2/README.md

 My methodology follows the algorithm description from [Figure 4.2 of the text](https://web.stanford.edu/~jurafsky/slp3/4.pdf#figure.4.2), I first computed the overall document frequency for each class.

+### Data Preprocessing

+Stop words **were not removed from datasets** and all documents were made lowercase.
+Additionally, all non alphabetical charachters were removed from the dataset prior to usage.

 ### Data Splitting